Diarrhoea in cats

 If your cat has had mild diarrhoea for less than 24 hours, but is otherwise fine (bright, active and has no other symptoms), you may want to try settling them at home before contacting your vet (see advice below).
 However, if he/she doesn’t improve within 24 hours, gets any worse, or develops any other symptoms (such as vomiting, lethargy, blood/mucus in their poo, or a painful abdomen) you should contact your vet for advice.
 Always speak to your vet if you have an elderly cat or kitten with diarrhoea because they are more at risk of becoming dehydrated.

 It’s rare for a cat with diarrhoea to need antibiotics, and in the wrong situation, they can even make diarrhoea worse (by destroying friendly gut bacteria).
 Instead, your vet may suggest other treatments such as probiotics and products that soothe the bowel such as ‘kaolin’.

 Home care for cats with diarrhoea

-Your cat should be back to normal after a couple of days.
-Once they’re passing solid poo you can start to reintroduce their normal diet slowly over a few days.
+- Gradually reintroduce their normal food - once your cat is passing solid poo you can start to slowly reintroduce their normal diet over a few days.

 Did you find this page useful?